BLOG

 HAVEN Acupuncture & Chinese Medicine is an acupuncture and Chinese medicine practice located in Wilmington, NC just minutes from beautiful Wrightsville Beach.
 Click this link for contact information and directionsClick this link for a listing and description of services offered.

-Autumn is a beautiful time of year, and a great time to release what no longer serves you.
+In Chinese medicine, fall belongs to the metal element.
+Fall is a beautiful time of year, and a great time to release what no longer serves you.
 The weather shifts, giving a break from the summer heat.
 Cool breezes gently loosen leaves from the trees.
 The leaves start to change color, in beautiful shades of gold, orange, and red.
 Then, the leaves start to fall.

 This is the time of year when many people start feeling a little sad, or even a little stuck or unfocused.
 This can result in depressed feelings or digestive issues, for example.
 In Chinese medicine, our organs are associated with phases or elements.
 In the fall, the metal element is dominant, and the associated organs are the lungs and the large intestine.
 Feelings of sadness and needing to let go are right in line with the energetic shift of the changing seasons.